TorGuard/openwrt-scripts/README.md

 - To extend, currently used method by this script is to run simply API call which does extend in Torguard's system the use
 - **If your device already has no internet, running api call would immediately let it work without reconnect or network restart**

+#### Validation loop script

+- default path:  `/usr/bin/tgapitest`

+This script extends/validates connection to keep your wg active.
+Current restriction set by TorGuard is 15 minutes, please check always directly on torguard homepage/forum for any changes on this.
+Script can run on every linux system.
+If it uses wget or curl depends only on tginstall/tginit process finding/using either curl or wget.

 #### tgapi service

+- default path: `/etc/init.d/tgapi`

 I wrote a demo scratch service file which can be used instead of cronjob, it is very simple, please extend it according to your needs